Hello, Robo-investor! 😉 In this article, we will give you our honest review of Birdee, a Socially Responsible Robo-Advisor.

 7. Countries Accepted

 At first sight, Birdee seems only to be directed to Belgium and France.
-However, it is also available in other 20+ countries: Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, the Netherlands, and the United Kingdom.
+However, it is also available in other 20+ countries: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, the Netherlands, and the United Kingdom.

 Did we answer ALL your doubts?
 Did it help you make your decision regarding opening an account in Birdee?
 Let us know your feedback!